Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 1989

 Designers retained the round shape of the emblem and the central monogram.
-But the inscription on the ring was changed: now it contains only the name of the university.
+But the inscription on the ring was changed: now it contains only the university’s name.
 It’s colored white to stand out against the dark blue background.

 2000 – 2005